KZIA: HD Radio digital channels

 On May 14, 2003, KZIA became the first Iowa radio station to broadcast in HD Radio.

-KZIA also airs two channels of sports programming on their HD Radio signal.
-Originally, there was one channel of sports programming on HD3, which was just a simulcast of sister station KGYM, but now is split into two channels on the HD3 and HD4 sub-channels.
+KZIA initially aired two channels of sports programming on two HD Radio sub-channels.
+Originally, there was one channel of sports programming on KZIA-HD3, which was just a simulcast of sister station KGYM, but would later split into two channels on the HD3 and HD4 sub-channels.
 KZIA-HD3 feeds Iowa City translator K292FZ (106.3 FM), and KZIA-HD4 fed Cedar Rapids translator K298BM (107.5 FM).
-This allowed up to three different sports programs at once (you may hear a Cedar Rapids High School sports game on 107.5, with one from Iowa City on 106.3, and a game that is the most anticipated for both areas on the main 1600 station).
+This allowed up to three different sports programs at once (listeners may hear a Cedar Rapids High School sports game on 107.5, with one from Iowa City on 106.3, and a game that is the most anticipated for both areas on the main 1600 station).
 To designate different frequencies, 106.3 is known as the "South Gym", 107.5 was the "North Gym", and 1600 is the "Main Gym".

 In January 2020, KGYM began simulcasting on translator K272GB (102.3 FM) in Cedar Rapids, and began redirecting listeners to the new frequency.
 The following month, K298BM/KZIA-HD4 split from the KGYM simulcast and began airing a separate sports talk format as "Gym OT."
 The schedule consisted of hot talk/male-oriented talk shows and sports betting shows, along with ESPN Radio and SportsMap Radio programming.
 On January 1, 2022, K298BM/KZIA-HD4 flipped to alternative rock as "X107.5."

 The station's HD signal is multiplexed: